-The grace of our Lord Jesus Christ be with you.
-1 Thessalonians 5:28 (NIV).
+The grace of the Lord Jesus Christ be with your spirit.
+Amen.
+Philippians 4:23 (NIV).

 Once again we come to the end of a book.
 Except for Colossians, 1 Timothy, and Titus, Paul ended his letters by invoking the name of “Jesus Christ” (or “Christ Jesus” or “Lord”).
 So let’s think about ending this book with that theme of, “the grace of the Lord Jesus Christ be with your spirit.”

 See, my friend, Gary, died from cancer a few days ago.
 A friend’s dad, Gary courageously battled the disease for many months but it finally got the upper hand and took him.
 I can almost picture Satan laughing with delight, just like Don McLean sang, the day the music died.

 Except that isn’t what happened at all.
 It was the grace of Jesus.
 It’s really God who was laughing.
 It’s really Jesus, and Gary, standing on the other side of death, laughing a big ole belly laugh at Satan taking yet another punch in the eye.
 That happened because my friend believed in Jesus.
 He believed in Jesus enough to inspire his son to grow up to be the kind of man who would devote his life to preaching and teaching the world about Jesus.
 His son, Patrick, is a friend to whom I send my warmest tears and fondest prayers for Christ’s peace today.